garciahbruno/DOGE-filter/README.md

-Certainly!
-Here's a revised `README.md` tailored to your script, which serves as a "Doge Filter" by highlighting potentially problematic words in grant applications:

----

 # DOGE Filter: Grant Proposal Word Highlighter

 **DOGE Filter** is a Python script designed to assist grant writers by highlighting words and phrases in PDF documents that may trigger scrutiny or rejection in grant applications.
 T